Rebates for Residential EV Chargers in Florida

 Duke Energy FL

-Duke Energy FL offers rebates for residential EV chargers through a program called "Duke Energy FL - EV Charger Prep Credit."
+Duke Energy FL has a rebate program that covers residential EV chargers.
+The program is called "Duke Energy FL - EV Charger Prep Credit."

 The Duke Energy FL - EV Charger Prep Credit program offers a rebate of $819 per charger.
 The incentive may cover up to 100% of the make-ready cost.
 The rebate program covers Level 2 EV chargers.